rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 }
 ~~~

+For each individual configuration file shipped with rspamd, there are two special includes:

+    .include(try=true,priority=1) "$CONFDIR/local.d/config.conf"
+    .include(try=true,priority=1) "$CONFDIR/override.d/config.conf"

+Therefore, you can either extend (using local.d) or ultimately override (using override.d) any settings in rspamd configuration.

+For example, let's override some default symbols shipped with rspamd.
+To do that we can create and edit `etc/rspamd/local.d/metrics.conf`:

+    symbol "BLAH" {
+        score = 20.0;
+    }

+We can also use override file, for example, let's redefine actions and set more restrictive `reject` score.
+For these purposes, we create `etc/rspamd/override.d/metrics.conf` with the following content:

+    actions {
+      reject = 150;
+      add_header = 6;
+      greylist = 4;
+    }

+You need to set the complete objects to redefine the existing ones.
+For example, you **cannot** write something like

+    actions {
+      reject = 150;
+    }

+as this will set all other actions undefined.

 The conjunction of `override` and `local` configs should allow to resolve complicated issues without having a Turing complete language to distinguish cases.

 ## Writing rules